avixd/avixd/README.md

 ## **Procurement Consultant @ KLB Group (September 2021 - June 2022)**

 • Collaborate with stakeholders.
 Gather business objectives.
-Translate requirements into user stories. \
+Translate requirements into user stories using Visio. \
-• Extract and gather data from multiple sources.
-Data transformation using Power Query M in Excel.
+• Extract and gather data from multiple sources using T-SQL.
+Data transformation using DAX and Power Query.
+• Process Automation using a conjunction of cloud services and connectors such as Power Automate, Sharepoint and  PowerApps.

 ## **Inventory Coordinator @ Marche GoodFood (_December 2020 - August 2021_)**

 •  Fulfilled Kanban requests of over 200+ SKUs, promoting customer-centricity and order fulfillment. \
-• Maintained the ERP accuracy of 500+ locations, ensuring food integrity through FEFO adherence. \
+• Maintained the ERP accuracy of 500+ locations, ensuring food integrity through FEFO adherence using Microsoft Dynamics 365. \
-• Generated inventory reports in Excel.
-Communicate with stakeholders to close purchase orders.
+• Automated inventory reports and dashboards in Excel using advanced Excel functions, Power Query M and Power Pivot .

 # Education